The Authorities of Canada have the Master Key of BlackBerry Messenger

 But besides that, the most important question is whether RCMP still has the key.

-Following the closure of Project Clemenza, an RCMP investigation into a mafia assassination, BlackBerry changed its Master Key.
-But it is believed that RCMP still has the ability to decrypt BBM messages.
+After closing the “ Clemenza,” an RCMP investigation into a mob murder, BlackBerry changed the Master Key.
+But the RCMP is believed to still have the ability to decipher BBM messages.

 Written by Dimitris